 Combine the application package into a single PDF and submit it by email to Shane McIntosh [first_name].[family_name]@uwaterloo.ca.
-The email must use the subject: "Application for the Postdoctoral Researcher Vacancy in Build and Test Acceleration".
+The email must use the subject: "Application for the Postdoctoral Researcher Vacancy in Situational Awareness for Modern Code Review".

 The mission of the Software REBELs is to enable the development, maintenance, and operation of intelligent release pipelines.
 We do so by mining historical and operational development and build data.
 In addition, we leverage the rich data available within the build system to support various stakeholders on software development teams (e.g., developers, devops engineers, managers).